rekmus/silgy/README.md

 I repeat: all the web applications should be written in Silgy.

-- **Lightning fast** − speed measured in µ-seconds
+- **Lightning fast** − speed measured in µ-seconds.
-- **Safe** − nobody can ever see your application logic
+- **Safe** − nobody can ever see your application logic.
-- **Small memory footprint** − 17 MB for demo app − can be easily reduced for embedded apps
+- **Small memory footprint** − 17 MB for demo app − can be easily reduced for embedded apps.
-- **Simple coding** − three main macros do most of work, easy to understand even for a beginner programmer
+- **Simple coding** − three main macros do most of work, easy to understand even for a beginner programmer.
-- **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application
+- **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application.
-- **Simple deployment / cloud vendor independency** − only one executable file (or files in gateway/services model) to move around
+- **Simple deployment / cloud vendor independency** − only one executable file (or files in gateway/services model) to move around.
-- **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro)
+- **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro), not even mentioning planet-friendliness.

 Silgy is written in ANSI C in order to support as many platforms and compilers as possible.